 The information available here, is the result of over three decades of practical experience, plus more than a dozen years of research; into the history and various working methods, employed in the craft of thatching.
 The research included an eighteen thousand mile trip around most of Britain.
 Thus this site covers thatching throughout the Island of Britain and the islands around it, from Shetland to Sark, with a few excursions to other lands…

 This is a big site, 100 pages of information; so please take a while to explore it properly.
 It’s best to start at the beginning and treat it like a book.
-But you can dip in as you please; each page stands on its own; and there is a large glossary to help you.
+But you can just dip in; each page stands on its own and there is a large glossary to help you.
 Please use the search function, at the very top of the sidebar; if you are searching for a location etc.; as there will almost certainly be more than one entry…

 Being a locally based craft for many centuries, thatching has given rise to a multitude of names, for the tools and materials used to carry it out.
 Thatchers in differing areas even use the same name for completely separate items!
 I’ve mentioned quite a few of these names but not all.

 Any attempt to cover the whole of Britain must also give more than a passing nod, to the Gaelic tongue and the language of Wales etc.; I hope I have done justice to these traditions.
 I have also had to invent more than a few names… Mainly for working methods and roof shapes.
 For example there was no name, to describe the basic method of thatching, used to cover the vast majority of thatched roofs found in Britain.
 (This is where one layer of thatch is placed over the previous layer; covering the fixing, that holds the lower layer in place.)
 For want of a word, I have called this the ‘Standard’ method.